$L^{p}$-estimates, local well-posedness and controllability for linear and semilinear backward SPDEs: Acknowledgements

 \section{Acknowledgements}

+The authors are grateful to the anonymous referees for their careful reading of the manuscript and for their valuable comments and suggestions, which helped improve the quality and clarity of the paper.

 The authors would like to thank to LaSol (Solomon Lefschetz International Research Laboratory) for the financial support.
 Part of this work was done when the second author was visiting Instituto de Matemáticas, UNAM which provided excellent working conditions.
+The second author would like to thank Ying Hu for interesting discussions about this work.

 { }

 \begin{flushleft} \textbf{Víctor Hernández-Santamaría}\\ Instituto de Matemáticas\\ Universidad Nacional Autónoma de México \\ Circuito Exterior, C.U.\\ 04510, Coyoacán, CDMX, Mexico\\ \texttt{victor.santamaria@im.unam.mx}